semaphoreci/docs/docs/essentials/project-workflow-trigger-options.md

 of the Pull Request is stored in the `SEMAPHORE_GIT_PR_SHA` environment variable.

 !!! warning "Not available on Bitbucket projects"
-    Pull request builds will not be available on Bitbucket projects while in beta.
+    Pull request builds are currrently not be available on Bitbucket projects.

 ## Building pull requests from forks